-Guru Nanak Jayanti, also known as Guru Nanak’s Prakash Utsav, Gurpurab, and Guru Nanak Dev Ji Jayanti, celebrates the birth anniversary of the founder of Sikhism, Guru Nanak.
-This festival celebrates the essential teachings of Guru Nanak and is celebrated in most parts of India, especially in the state of Punjab, where Sikhism is widely prevalent.
+Guru Nanak Jayanti, also known as Guru Nanak’s Prakash Utsav, Gurpurab, and Guru Nanak Dev Ji Jayanti, commemorates the birth anniversary of the founder of Sikhism, Guru Nanak.
+This festival highlights the essential teachings of Guru Nanak and is celebrated in most parts of India, especially in the state of Punjab, where Sikhism is widely prevalent.

 As we draw nearer to the commemoration of this inspiring festival, here is everything you need to know about Guru Nanak Jayanti.

 Guru Nanak Jayanti 2024 dates and public holiday

 Guru Nanak Jayanti usually falls on a full moon day during October-November.
-This year, the 552nd birth anniversary will be celebrated on 19 November.
+For the year 2022, the 553rd birth anniversary will be celebrated on 8 November.

-Guru Nanak Jayanti is a gazetted holiday in India, acknowledging the Sikh community.
+Guru Nanak Jayanti is a gazetted holiday in India for the Sikh community.
 Guru Nanak Jayanti is celebrated as a public holiday in Punjab, Haryana, Rajasthan, Delhi, Uttar Pradesh, Uttarakhand, Madhya Pradesh, Gujarat, Maharashtra, Jharkhand, West Bengal and other parts of India.